Matt James Is ABC’s ‘The Bachelor,’ Network Finally Casts First Black Male Lead

 Those who watched Hannah Brown look for love last year as The Bachelorette know plenty about her runner-up Tyler Cameron.
 It just so happens that Tyler and Matt are very good friends who go back a long way.

 After The Bachelorette, Tyler moved to New York City and became Matt’s roommate.
-Tyler became heavily involved in Matt’s charity, ABC Food Tours, and they are both members of “The Quarantine Crew” that many The Bachelor fans fell in love with over the summer.
+Tyler became heavily involved in Matt’s charity, ABC Food Tours, and they are both members of “The Quarantine Crew” that many Bachelor fans fell in love with over the summer.

 Hannah surprised fans by joining Tyler in Florida shortly after attending a memorial service for his mother.
 She stuck around for a few weeks, prompting a lot of speculation among “Tannah” fans that the two were giving a romantic relationship another go.